 Happiness and joy are similar feelings.
-They are, also, very subjective so to some people the words could be interchangeable, but I'm going distinguish them by describing joy as something a person experiences and happiness is something a person creates.
+They are, also, very subjective so to some people the words could be interchangeable, but I'm going to distinguish them by describing joy as something a person experiences and happiness is something a person creates.
 Joy is the short game and happiness is the long.
-Joy is a quick burst of a positive feeling while happiness is a more sustained positive existence that encompasses one's life.
+Joy is a quick burst of a positive feeling while happiness is a more sustained positive existence that can encompass one's life.
 Happiness is a warm sunny day.
-Joy is like diving into a lake on a warm sunny day.
+Joy is like diving into a lake on that warm sunny day.
 However, it's important to point out that they are not dependent on each other.

 Imagine that you are in the middle of a hopeless situation and even though you feel utterly miserable, a friend stops by and somehow finds a way to make you laugh.
 Your friend may not be able to save you from the situation, but for a few seconds they're able to give you a tiny little vacation from it.
 Something about your friend's sense of humor is able to tap into a part of you that, for some reason, you cannot access alone and this is where the laughter comes from.
 Of course, laughter is even more enjoyable when we're not in a miserable situation, but I use this example to demonstrate how independent of circumstances joy and laughter are.
 What if you could access this part of yourself whenever you wanted?
 Maybe there's a divine reason why we can't do this alone.
 We might lose ambition or not value our relationships with other people as much.
 I speak from experience when I say I have stumbled upon the true source of joy and I can testify to this fact everyday.

-When I was a lot younger full of blind ambition, it may have appeared that I had a lot going for myself on the outside.
-I went on adventurous trips, was on tv a few times, achieved a number of goals and had my whole life ahead of me.
-I drove a cooler vehicle, made more money, but, surprisingly, I didn't have anything going for me on the inside.
-I didn't know how to be happy.
+Many people if asked what they want out of life will say "I just want to be happy."
+When I was younger full of arrogance and blind ambition, I didn't know how to be happy.
 I certainly didn't experience joy everyday.
-All I knew was that I had a lot more goals and I guess by achieving them I thought I'd somehow become happy even though understanding happiness, itself, wasn't one of my goals.
-Many people if asked what they want out of life will say "I just want to be happy."
+All I knew was that I had a lot of goals and I guess by achieving them I thought I'd somehow become happy even though understanding happiness, itself, wasn't one of my goals.
 I guess I thought by being "successful" happiness would take care of itself.
-Now, I'm a failure, on paper.
-I have nothing to show for my life.
-No wife or children, no big house or fancy car, etc., yet I experience pure joy every day completely alone.
+Now, I'm a failure according to this definition of success, yet I experience pure joy every day completely alone.
 It's the only friend that visits me on a regular basis.
 If that's not a phenomenon then I don't know what is.
 Happiness, on the other hand, comes later.
+Hopefully.